GM-Consult-Pty-Ltd/dictosaurus/README.md

 All rights reserved.
 -->

-# dart_package_template
+# dictosaurus

-TODO: A short description of your package.
+TODO: Extensions on String that provide dictionary and thesaurus functions.

 *THIS PACKAGE IS **PRE-RELEASE**, IN ACTIVE DEVELOPMENT AND SUBJECT TO DAILY BREAKING CHANGES.*